dawsers/hyprscroller/README.md

 ### `jump_labels_color`

 Color of the numbers for the `jump` labels.
-The default is `0x159eff15`, which is a tone of green/blue.
+The default is `0x80159e30`, which is a tone of green.

 ### `jump_labels_scale`